timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 Which gives us the algorithm's return type `[]Point`.

-Last but not least, Go doesn’t have a built-in stack implementation, so we have to write a poor man’s stack ourselves.
+Last but not least, Go doesn't have a built-in stack implementation, so we have to write a poor man's stack ourselves.

 ### Stack